-Below is what I learned about Port access:
+What I learned about port access:

 - Before the port is accessed, a numbing cream can be placed on the skin.
 This helps to numb the skin over the port site.
 For best practices, put a transparent dressing over the numbing cream and let it sit for one hour before accessing.
 Some hospitals also have instant skin-numbing spray as an option.